MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-favorites.md

     ![](media/powerbi-mobile-favorites/power-bi-android-favorite-apps.png)

-## Make a dashboard or an app a favorite in the iOS and Windows 10 mobile apps
+## Make a dashboard a favorite in the iOS and Windows 10 mobile apps
 You can make a Power BI dashboard or an app a favorite from the list of dashboards or from the dashboard itself.

 * In the list of dashboards in the mobile app, tap the empty star next to the dashboard name ![](media/powerbi-mobile-favorites/power-bi-mobile-not-favorite-icon.png).
 The star turns yellow ![](media/powerbi-mobile-favorites/power-bi-mobile-yes-favorite-icon.png).